 What does the smoke free law do?

-Smoke free legislation will mean that virtually all enclosed public places, workplaces, public vehicles and work vehicles will become smoke free.
+Under the Smoke Free legislation virtually all enclosed public places, workplaces, public vehicles and work vehicles are to be smoke free.
 This means:

-- it will be an offence to smoke in smoke free premises or vehicles
+- it is an offence to smoke in smoke free premises or vehicles

-- it will be an offence for those who control or manage smoke free premises or vehicles to fail to prevent smoking in the premises or vehicle
+- it is an offence for those who control or manage smoke free premises or vehicles to fail to prevent smoking in the premises or vehicle

-- it will be an offence for people who occupy or manage smoke free premises or vehicles to not display the required no-smoking signs at the premises or within the vehicle
+- it is an offence for people who occupy or manage smoke free premises or vehicles to not display the required no-smoking signs at the premises or within the vehicle

 What are the penalty amounts?